Secret Adventures: Premise

-The series takes place in Hampton Falls, New Jersey, roughly half-way between New York and Philadelphia, as a fictional stand-in for Princeton, New Jersey.
-The local students go to Hampton Falls Junior High School where Mrs. Joan Long is the school Principal.
+The series takes place in Hampton Falls, New Jersey, roughly half-way between New York City and Philadelphia, as a fictional stand-in for Princeton, New Jersey.
+The local students go to Hampton Falls Junior High School where Mrs. Joan Long is the school principal.
 There Drea Thomas and her friends Kim and George, and her adversaries Arlene and Marcy, contend with the seventh grade.
 Drea babysits Mrs. Long's two children Rebecca and Matt, who are in elementary school.

 Each episode uses Grandpa as the framing device to drive home the moral lesson of the episode.
 Drea often narrates to her "E.D." or electronic diary, to provide additional context for the audience.
-Each group of characters acts out a plot based on learning the moral lesson that's relevant to them.
-The "secret adventure" segment is a short animated vignette where Drea, Rebecca, and Matt are magically converted into animated characters; it is implied they use their imagination.
-In these adventures, they usually are turned into anthropomorphized animals and encounter situations that clarify the moral lesson of the episode.
+Each group of characters acts out a plot based on learning the moral lesson that is relevant to them.
+The "secret adventure" segment is a short animated vignette where Drea, Rebecca, and Matt are magically converted into animated characters; it is implied that they use their imagination.
+In these adventures, they usually are turned into anthropomorphic animals and encounter situations that clarify the moral lesson of the episode.

 For example, in "Spin," an episode about telling the truth, Drea runs for class president but in order to win against the popular Arlene, she must bend the truth and outright lie to gain an advantage.
-Meanwhile Matt gets paint on Dad's sheet music and instead of speaking up for his mistake, he hides it.
+Meanwhile, Matt gets paint on Dad's sheet music and instead of speaking up for his mistake, he hides it.
 The next day Drea finds the ruined music in his bag.
 Drea, Matt, and Rebecca go on a secret adventure to become fish, showing how lies can have consequences.
 This encourages Matt and Drea to tell the truth in their respective stories.

 At the conclusion of the episode, Drea and Grandpa complete the framing device and explicitly state the moral lesson.
 Not all episodes have an explicit Christian message, but if there is one, usually Grandpa will state that connection in the conclusion.

 Drea has an active imagination and everyday objects often become alive and react to her situation.
 These effects are usually achieved with computer animation.
 Her Toaster, for example, is alive and talks to her.
 It is mentioned in the first episode that Rebecca and Matt can see these animations, but the other characters cannot.